astronomer/docs/software/manage-airflow-versions.md

 ### with the Astro CLI

-To use the Astro CLI to initialize the Airflow upgrade process, run `$ astro login <base-domain>` first to make sure you're authenticated .
+To use the Astro CLI to initialize the Airflow upgrade process, run `$ astro auth login <base-domain>` first to make sure you're authenticated .

 Once authenticated, grab the `Deployment ID` of the Airflow Deployment you'd like to upgrade by running: